Text Link

 Pregnancy-related eating disorders

-Pregorexia is a relatively new term and there is much to be learned.
-It is not formally recognized by the DSM-5, so diagnosis can be difficult, but if you or a loved one has concerns it is highly recommended to seek help from a medical professional for the health of baby and parent alike.
+Pregorexia is a relatively new term, and there is much to be learned.
+It does not have a formal eating disorder definition in the DSM-5, so that diagnosis can be difficult, but if you or a loved one has concerns, it is highly recommended to seek help from a medical professional for the health of baby and parents alike.

 What is pregorexia?